-This has got to be one of the most frustrating things someone with IBS can hear from a doctor: “It’s just stress…”
+One of the most frustrating things we can hear from a doctor about our IBS is “It’s just stress…”

-When I heard “It’s just stress…”, I felt even more hopeless than when I walked in.
+When I heard those words “Your IBS, it’s just stress…”, I felt even MORE hopeless than when I walked in.

 Maybe you know this feeling too?

 You may even be thinking “But I’m not stressed!”

 For me stress was something that couldn’t be changed.
 I was stuck with it.
 So this meant I was also stuck with IBS.

 But I have since fully recovered from my IBS.
 For me stress did play a large part, leaving me feeling oversensitive and over-reactive.
 And I noticed the role of stress in creating physical pain.